trigger-corp/trigger.io-facebook/module/docs/index.md

 ##API

-!method: forge.facebook.authorize([permissions], [audience], success, error) !param: permissions `array` an optional array of permissions to requst !param: audience `string` an optional string indicating who should see updates by default (iOS only) !param: success `function(token_information)` callback to be invoked when no errors occur !description: Authorize the current user with Facebook.
+!method: forge.facebook.authorize([permissions], [audience], success, error) !param: permissions `array` an optional array of permissions to request ([Facebook SDK Documentation](https://developers.facebook.com/docs/facebook-login/permissions/v2.0#reference))
+!param: audience `string` an optional string indicating who should see updates by default (iOS only) !param: success `function(token_information)` callback to be invoked when no errors occur !description: Authorize the current user with Facebook.
 May show a login UI if new permissions are required, or a valid login token is not available (i.e. on first login).